PennyLeScroche/PennyLeScroche.github.io/dealing-with-deities.md

 - 7: Deception
   - Gain power when people lie
 - 8: Industry
-  - Gain power when new machines are created
+  - Gain power when new technology is used in new ways
 - 9: Competition
-  - Gain power when people play games or sports
+  - Gain power when people compete in games, sports, or simply through status.
 - 10: Beauty
   - Gain power through vanity
 - J: Arts
-  - Gain power from works of art
+  - Gain power from the creation and appreciation of art.
 - Q: Death
   - Gain power when people die or remember the dead
 - K: Chaos
   - Gain power through disrupting order

-Spend Power (tokens/poker chips) to increase the number of cards drawn
+Spend Power (tokens/poker chips) to increase the number of cards drawn.
+Each character starts with 3 tokens.
+After each scene, gain a token if the scene met your requirements for gaining power.

 You feel that mortals are